Dress to express, not conform

-Showcasing her collection dERAI\- tomorrow together with other graduate designers at The Substation, she presents ‘Murder on Orient Express’ without the solemnity.
+Showcasing her collection dERAI\- tomorrow together with other graduate designers at The Substation, she presents ‘Murder on the Orient Express’ without the solemnity.
 The collection leans towards eclectic, optimistic and lighthearted — a reimagination of the detective classic and the 1930s through a Tim Burton light.

 If anyone is looking for a part-time job, floristry is something I strongly recommend!
-Sure, the pay is not as rewarding as many other jobs, but if put your heart into it, what you will reap is bountiful.
+Sure, the pay is not as rewarding as many other jobs, but if you put your heart into it, what you will reap is bountiful.

-I say, a Protea?
+I say, a Protea.
 I like flowers that look wild and exotic!